isomerpages/moe-aes/_about-aes/AES Identity/Student Outcomes.md

 </p>
 </blockquote>
 <p>The strength of mind that enables an AssumptionKnight to encounter adversity
 with courage.
-It is a steadiness of will in doing food in spite of difficulties faced.</p>
+It is a steadiness of will in doing good in spite of difficulties faced.</p>
 <ul>
 <li>